 Dry Riser Installation & Maintenance

-Dry riser mains are an excellent means of fire protection, allowing considerable quantities of water to be quickly and directly transporting to relevant locations.
+Dry riser mains are an excellent means of fire protection, allowing considerable quantities of water to be quickly and directly transported to relevant locations.
 This allows the fire services to better tackle any fires that may arise.

 Installation of Dry Risers in accordance with BS9990:2015

 Dry risers are comprised of vertical mains which are fitted into staircase enclosures or other suitable locations, with outlets installed at ground level to enable the fire services to connect into the water supply.
 Dry riser mains present a readily available means of delivering substantial quantities of water in order to extinguish or prevent the spread of fire.
 They are intended for use by the fire services or other trained personnel.